Sahil Sandhu

-Sahil Sandhu (born 5 January 1991) is a Canadian former professional soccer player who played as a defender.
+Sahil Sandhu (born 5 January 1991) is an Indian former professional footballer who played as a defender.

-Career
+Club career

 Early career

 Born in Amritsar, Punjab in India, Sandhu started his career with the Vancouver Whitecaps FC Residency program after moving to Canada as a child.
 He was a part of the 2004 Whitecaps FC Residency team that won the Super Y-League.
 He scored the winning goal in the championship final against Schulz Academy.
 A couple years later, in 2007, Sandhu was awarded the B.C.
 Soccer Association Male Youth Player of the Year in 2007.
 In 2009, Sandhu was loaned out to the youth academy at Energie Cottbus.
 After spending time with Energie Cottbus, Sandhu played in the USL PDL with the Victoria Highlanders.

 Sandhu eventually left the Whitecaps FC Residency and attended Douglas College where he went on to represent the Royals.
 While playing with the Royals, Sandhu also played for ICST Pegasus of the Vancouver Metro Soccer League where in 2014 he went to score twelve goals during the season.